jessicarush/react-notes/create_react_app.md

 }
 ```

 Note that when this all gets compiled by create react app, the CSS file will affect the whole app, it will not be contained to only the component where we imported it.
-It is our naming that will restrict the the classes to each component.
+It is our selector naming that will restrict the the classes to each component.

 Images are also stored in the `src` directory.
 They can be in their own sub-directory obviously.
 Again, import them in the same way: